uniba-dsg/betsy-engines/README.md

 ## Sprinkle

-Sprinkle v0.4.2 requires the Ruby version 1.8.X and will not work with an installation of version 1.9 or 2.0.

 * By default all '.rb' files in any directory below 'pa* ckages' are included into Sprinkle
 * Version numbers can't be passed from a policy to a package, or from one package to another.
 They must be adjusted in the package itself